This article is part of The Design Economy series.

 Meet the start-ups, corporations, venture capitalists and health providers designing new, more meaningful ways of dying.

-In March this year, a group gathered together for a symposium in rural Cambridgeshire.
+In March 2015, a group gathered together for a symposium in rural Cambridgeshire.
 The location was the University of Cambridge’s Tudor outpost Madingley Hall.

 If the setting were privileged, the topic at hand was universal: the attendees were there to discuss death.
 Or rather, the process of dying.